wu12j/656systemprogramming/README.md

 # 656systemprogramming
-This archive includs my assignments and projects in the context of the Unix environments in C language.
+This archive includs my assignments and projects in the context of the Unix environments in C and bash script.